Report a food safety issue.

 United States

 CDC, public health and regulatory officials in several states, and the FDA are investigating a multistate outbreak of Listeria monocytogenes infections linked to HMC Farms peaches, nectarines, and plums.
-As of November 17, 11 people infected with the outbreak strain of Listeria have been reported from 7 states (CA, CO, FL, IL, KS, MI, and OH).
-All of them have been hospitalized, one person got sick during their pregnancy and had a preterm labor, and 1 death has been reported from California.
-Sick people’s samples were collected from August 22, 2018, to August 16.
+As of November 17, 11 people infected with the outbreak strain of Listeria have been reported from seven states (California, Colorado, Florida, Illinois, Kansas, Missouri, and Ohio).
+All of them have been hospitalized, one person got sick during their pregnancy and had a preterm labor, and one death has been reported from California.
+Sick people's samples were collected from August 22, 2018, to August 16.

 On October 23, the FDA collected a sample of HMC Farms peaches for testing and found Listeria in it.
 On November 6, WGS showed that the Listeria in the peaches are closely related to bacteria from sick people.
 This means that people likely got sick from eating these peaches.